CDRT/mk_docs/docs/ref/bios/settings/thinkpad/secureboot.md

 Whether to allow installation of Microsoft 3rd Party UEFI CA in Secure Boot DB, and trust it in Secure Boot.

+!!! info ""
-!> If add-on cards are supported, Microsoft 3rd Party UEFI CA will not be removed until load boot loader.
+    If add-on cards are supported, Microsoft 3rd Party UEFI CA will not be removed until load boot loader.

 Options: